Our Story

 2015

-While first team success has helped push new boundaries, in 2015 the club charity, Glasgow City Foundation was formed, providing a home to the next generation and those playing for the love of the game.
+Whilst first team success has helped push new boundaries, in 2015 the club charity, Glasgow City Foundation was formed.
+It sets out to champion women and girls by leveraging the power of football to promote physical and mental well-being, active citizenship and inclusion.
+It also provides a home to the Glasgow City Academy, the next generation and those playing for the love of the game.

 TEN-IN-A-ROW